Wondering what Firebase Audience is? Read the below real-life scenario and am sure you’ll get it instantly.

 - To make an Audience, you have to insert certain conditions that define your audience.
 In Purchase_ousted, I want to calculate the number of users who add a product to their cart but do not proceed to buy it.

-This means that I want my audience base to be the users who might have opened their app casually, liked a product and added it to the cart, but did not checkout for whatsoever reason.
-The purpose of creating this audience is to understand the probable reason for them not proceeding to buy the product and then implementing strategies that urges them to buy it.
+This means that I want my audience base to be the users who might have opened their app casually, liked a product, and added it to the cart, but did not checkout for whatsoever reason.
+The purpose of creating this audience is to understand the probable reason for them not proceeding to buy the product and then implementing strategies that urge them to buy it.

 In the above screenshot, I have set the first condition as session_start that includes the users who open the app.
 However, you can set the condition to any value as per requirement.